-International travel is tough these days, given ever-evolving border restrictions around the world, but there’s one destination where you can avoid all that — outer space.
-A new startup called Space Perspective is offering adventurers a once-in-a-lifetime opportunity to travel to the edge of space, and it’ll only set you back $125,000.
+International travel is a little complicated these days, given the ever-evolving border restrictions around the world, but there’s one destination where you can avoid all that — outer space.
+Startup Space Perspective is getting closer to launching its first tourist flight to the edge of space, and it’ll only set you back $125,000.

-This week, Space Perspective announced its new Spaceship Neptune — a 10,000-pound crew capsule surrounded by giant windows, with a minibar and bathroom, that hovers 19 miles over the Atlantic Ocean, right on the edge of space.
-The capsule, containing eight passengers and one pilot, would launch from NASA’s Kennedy Space Center while dangling from the end of a high-altitude balloon pumped with hydrogen gas.
+In 2020, Space Perspective announced its new Spaceship Neptune — a 10,000-pound crew capsule surrounded by giant windows, with a minibar and bathroom, that hovers 19 miles over the Atlantic Ocean, right on the edge of space.
+The capsule, containing eight passengers and one pilot, would dangle from the end of a high-altitude balloon pumped with hydrogen gas.